The method SPICE uses to handle collateralized NFT liquidations depends on the liquidation engines of the underlying NFT lending marketplace.

 Visualizes movement of assets through Spice’s liquidation engines.

 For P2P loans, SPICE's liquidation engine is triggered when the borrower defaults on their P2P loan.
 This only happens if they do not pay back their loan by the required due date.

-- 1.Spice will list the collateralized NFT through Reservoir to all available marketplaces (OpenSea, LooksRare, etc.) at 1.1x the repayment value of the defaulted loan.
+- 1.SPICE will list the collateralized NFT through Reservoir to all available marketplaces for 10% higher than the repayment value (principal + interest amount) of the defaulted loan.

-- 2.If a bid comes in equal or higher than that price, Spice will accept that bid and liquidate the asset.
+- 2.If a bid comes in equal or higher than that price, SPICE will accept that bid and sell the asset.

-- 4.Revenue earned from the liquidation event is distributed amongst Spice Vault LPs.
+- 4.Revenue earned from the liquidation event is distributed amongst the SPICE vault depositors.

-- 1.The P2Pool protocol liquidates the collateralized NFT through a custom fixed length auction.
+- 1.The P2Pool protocol liquidates the collateralized NFT through an internal fixed length auction.

-- 2.The P2Pool protocol distributes the revenue earned from the liquidation event amongst relevant vault LPs (one of which is Spice).
+- 2.The P2Pool protocol distributes the revenue earned from the liquidation event amongst the lending pool's LPs (one of which is SPICE).

-- 3.Spice receives funds from the P2Pool liquidation event.
+- 3.SPICE receives earnings from the P2Pool liquidation event.

-- 4.Spice then distributes the funds amongst Spice Vault LPs.
+- 4.SPICE then distributes the earnings amongst the SPICE Vault depositors.